How fair are we? From conceptualization to automated assessment of fairness definitions: Evaluation

-From this analysis, we have seen how all the selected baselines provide a high level of \textit{automation} in the definition and implementation of a fairness evaluation.
-However, both baselines do not have a level of \textit{expressiveness} fairness analyses definition in terms of domains (\eg RSSE or IoT) and metrics (\eg \textit{coverage} or \textit{GEI}).
+Finally, the list of assessment results for each use case implemented is presented in Table \ref{tab:comparison}.
+As can be seen, all the tools report comparable results for all the involved use cases.
+The small variability among the results can be explained by the different training-testing splits.
+From this analysis, we have seen how all the selected baselines provide a high level of \textit{automation} in the definition and implementation of a fairness evaluation, \ie the outcome of the fairness assessment process is equal for all the three tools in the four notable use cases.
+However, both baselines do not have a level of \textit{expressiveness} fairness analyses definition in terms of domains (\eg RSSE or IoT) and metrics (\eg \textit{coverage} or \textit{GEI}) as highlighted by the \untick \xspace in Table \ref{tab:comparison}.
+Concerning the TPL use case, we obtained results close to the original ones, \ie the average coverage value for a single evaluation round is equal to 0.35\footnote{\url{https://github.com/MDEGroup/BiasInRSSE}}.
+Similarly to the previous use cases, the small variability may be explained by the different training-testing splits. and the size of the recommended items

 \begin{shadedbox} \textbf{Answer to RQ$_3$:} While all the examined baseline tools exhibit a high degree of automation throughout the fairness assessment process, both of them share a common limitation, \ie they lack the ability to express fairness in different domains.
-In contrast, \tool overcomes these limitations by offering a versatile framework for modeling high-level bias definitions and specifying and implementing custom fairness metrics tailored to specific application domains. \end{shadedbox}
+In contrast, \tool overcomes these limitations by offering a versatile framework for modelling high-level bias definitions and specifying and implementing custom fairness metrics tailored to specific application domains. \end{shadedbox}

-\section{Threats to validity}
+\section{Threats To Validity}

 This section discusses possible threats that can hamper the results of the performed evaluation.